Restorative Expanded Functions: An 80-hour Training Program

 Kevin N. Nakagaki, DDS, full-time practitioner with HealthPartners Midway Clinic in St. Paul, Minnesota.
 Dr. Nakagaki’s practice includes managing patients in the hospital/ambulatory surgery setting.
 He serves as a mentor to numerous restorative expanded function staff at the HealthPartners Midway Clinic.

-- Continental breakfast will be available during registration.
+- Continental breakfast will be available each morning.

 - The course will run from 8:00 AM to 5:15 PM on Fridays and Saturdays; and from 8:00 AM to 12:15 PM on Sundays